hashicorp/terraform-provider-google/website/docs/r/container_aws_cluster.html.markdown

 * `ec2_key_pair` -
   (Required)
-  Required.
   The name of the EC2 key pair used to login into cluster machines.

 ## Attributes Reference